Corvimae/PlumeVN/README.md

 y: The y-coordinate of the element
 z: The z-index of the element
 visible: Whether or not the element should be drawn
+debug: Whether or not to draw debugging information

 ####UIRect